UMAprotocol/UMIPs/UMIPs/umip-draft-OCEAN_price_identifier.md

 ## Implementation

 Voters should query for the price of OCEAN/USDT at the price request timestamp on Binance, Bittrex and BitZ.
-Recommended endpoints are provided in the implementation section.
+Recommended endpoints are provided in the markets and data sources  section.

 1) When using the recommended endpoints, voters should use the open price of the OHLC period that the timestamp falls in.
 2) The median of these results should be taken